 Seeing an opportunity to draw additional performances, the Music Hall Association added a proscenium and thrust stage in 1895.

-While the proscenium remains, renovations over the years have improved the stage area, added an orchestra pit and brought the stage more into the audience area.
+While the proscenium remains, renovations, remodeling and "revitalizations" over the years have improved the stage area, added an orchestra pit and brought the stage more into the audience area.

 Now Music Hall possesses one of the largest and best-equipped stages in the world.
 A 90-ton steel grid framework is used to suspend scenery and lighting.
 It rests on the original foundations of the 1844 Orphan Asylum, one of the early occupants of the site.